Top 12 ICU Nurse Skills to Put on Your Resume

 1. ACLS Certified

-ACLS Certified refers to having completed the Advanced Cardiovascular Life Support certification, a training program for healthcare professionals, including ICU nurses, focusing on urgent treatment for cardiac arrest, stroke, and other life-threatening medical emergencies.
+ACLS Certified means you’ve completed Advanced Cardiovascular Life Support training—focused, high-stakes care for cardiac arrest, stroke, and other life-threatening emergencies.

 Why It's Important